matvign/batchrenamer/docs/documentation.md

 * prefix_chars: only accept dashes for optional arguments
 * fromfile_prefix_char: accept arguments from file

-### Arguments:
+### Positional arguments:
 path: specifies the file pattern to search for.
 If using wildcards, surround the pattern in quotes.
 Expands pattern or those ending with a slash into directories.
 e.g. testdir/ -> testdir/\*

 ### Optional arguments:
 ```
+-h:             show help text
-prepend:    prepend text to file
+-pre            add text before file
-postpend:   append text to file
+-post           add text after file
-spaces:     replace whitespace with specified char. default character is underscore (_)
+-sp             replace whitespace with specified char. default: '_'
-translate:  replaces characters with opposing characters. argument lengths must be equal
+-tr             translate characters of first argument to second argument. argument lengths must be equal
-case:       changes case of file to upper/lower/swap/capitalise word
+-c              change case of file to upper/lower/swap/capitalise word
-slice:      slices a portion of the file to keep. must follow 'start:end:step' format (can have missing values)
+-sl             slice a portion of the file to keep. must follow 'start:end:step' format (can have missing values)
-shave:      shave some text from the top and/or the bottom of the text. must follow 'head:tail' format, must not be negative
+-sh             shave text from top and/or the bottom of file. must follow 'head:tail' format, must not be negative
-bracr:      remove curly/round/square brackets from filename. add an optional argument to remove the nth bracket instance.
+-bracr          remove curly/round/square bracket groups from filename. add optional argument to remove the nth bracket group
-regex:      use regex to replace. a single argument removes that instance. add an optional argument to remove the nth instance.
+-re             remove/replace with regex. remove with one argument, replace with two. use three to replace nth pattern instance
-sequence:   apply a sequence to the file
+-seq            apply a sequence to the file
-extension:  change extension of file (empty extensions are allowed)
+-ext            change extension of file (empty extensions are allowed)

+--sel           after finding files with a file pattern, manually select which files to rename
-sort:       after finding files, sort by ascending or descending order. useful for sequences.
+--sort          after finding files, sort by ascending, descending or manual. useful for sequences
-dryrun:     run without renaming any files
-quiet:      skip output, but show confirmations (see section 1.5)
+-q/--quiet      skip output, but show confirmations (see section 2)
-verbose:    show detailed output (see section 1.5)
+-v/--verbose    show detailed output (see section 2)
-version:    show version
+--version:      show version
 ```

 ## 1.1.2 Considerations/issues
-It is highly recommended that positionals are placed first followed by optionals.
+It is highly recommended to place the path argument before optional arguments.
 This is because some arguments take at *least n* arguments, which messes with parsing.
 ```
 -re PATTERN [REPL] [COUNT], replace the nth pattern found with repl.
 BAD:
 batchren.py -re cat dog catcat
-interprets catcat as the nth instance to remove.
+given all files, remove the 'catcat'th instance of the pattern with dog.
+gives an error.

 GOOD:
 batchren.py catcat -re cat dog 2